fuqiangg/Fun-with-R/README.md

 # Sherry's website
-An R Markdown website adapted from template  [https://fuqiangg.github.io/mywebsite/](https://fuqiangg.github.io/mywebsite/)
+An R Markdown website template for a lab journal